ShakedLub/FreeViewing/README.md

 Conditions for running the code:
 a. saveFlag: 0 do not save, 1 save
 b. experiment_number: '1' for experiment 1, '2' for experiment 2 (this number should be given as a char)
+* Inside the folder BayesianAnalysis are calculations in JASP of the Bayesian analysis

 #Image analysis
 This code creates high level region and low level region maps for the region analysis for all images.